ZenProjects/Apache-mod-chroot/README.md

 ## Databases

-If your mySQL/PostgreSQL accepts connections on a Unix socket which is outside of your chroot jail, reconfigure it to listen on a loopback address (127.0.0.1).
+If your mySQL/PostgreSQL accepts connections on a Unix socket which is outside of your **chroot** jail, reconfigure it to listen on a loopback address (127.0.0.1).

-With mysql if you try to connect local db you must use `127.0.0.1` in place of `localhost` in connect string, without that mysql client try to use mysql unix sockets in place of using tcp, without that in the chroot jail you cannot connect to db because the socket are generaly outside of the chroot.
+With mysql if you try to connect local db you must use `127.0.0.1` in place of `localhost` in connect string, without that mysql client try to use mysql unix sockets in place of using tcp, without that in the **chroot** jail you cannot connect to db because the socket are generaly outside of the **chroot**.

-You can also map socket in the chroot jail with `mount bind` like that :
+You can also map socket in the **chroot** jail with `mount bind` like that :
 ```
 # mkdir -p /chroot_dir/path/to/mysql/sockets/
 # mount -o bind /path/to/mysql/sockets/ /chroot_dir/path/to/mysql